Sign In / Sign Out

 - Map and Locations

 The digital culture minor allows students to enhance their program of study with integrated, interdisciplinary training in creative processes and technical skills in new media with cultural applications.

-Armed with skills and judgment, digital culture graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
-All digital culture students gain techniques to change the world and communicate using contemporary computational media, a vital power in the 21st century.
-Some students go on to invent fresh techniques.
+Equipped with skills and judgment, digital culture graduates work in cultural communication, marketing, design, social media, health, education, entertainment and creative arts, and all areas in which culture is shaped by technology and computational media.
+Digital culture students learn techniques that can transform society, and they communicate using contemporary computational media, a vital power in the world.

 Digital Culture (Minor)

 A major map outlines the degree’s requirements for graduation.

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.